 5 automated International (Olympic) trap fields

 What’s going on with the Palm Beach Shooting Sports Target Range?
-Back in 2017, we learned about the plans for a public shooting range in Palm Beach County to be called Palm Beach County Shooting Sports park.
-This park was being built by the Florida Fish and Wildlife Conservation Commission (FWC) and Palm Beach County.
+Back in 2017, plans for a public shooting range in Palm Beach County to be called Palm Beach County Shooting Sports park were announced.
+This park is being built by the Florida Fish and Wildlife Conservation Commission (FWC) and Palm Beach County.

 Since then, it has received backing from the the South Florida Water Management District, the National Rifle Association, and Fish & Wildlife Foundation of Florida.